 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

 Using the most recent advances in dental implant technology, Doctors Nail and Dombrowski are usually able to place single stage implants.
-These implants do not require a second procedure to uncover them, but do require a minimum of eight weeks of healing time before artificial teeth are placed.
+These implants do not require a second procedure to uncover them, but do require a minimum of eight weeks of healing time before the artificial teeth are placed.
 There are many situations where the implants can be placed at the same time as a tooth extraction, and some instances when a temporary tooth can be placed on the implant that same day – further minimizing the number of procedures and office visits.

 What Types Of Prosthesis Are Available?

 A single prosthesis (crown) is used to replace one missing tooth.
 In these cases, each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth, and may require only two or three implants.
 A complete dental prosthesis (bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
 A removable prosthesis (over denture) attaches to either a bar, retentive anchor balls or similar connection or short titanium posts, whereas a fixed prosthesis is attached permanently and cannot be removed by the patient.

 Doctors Nail and Dombrowski perform their in-office, outpatient implant procedures in the comfort of state-of-the-art office procedure rooms, thereby optimizing the level of comfort and sterility—and, ultimately, of procedural success.
 Inpatient hospital implant procedures may be required for patients who have special medical or anesthetic needs.

 Why Dental Implants?